 Details on accessing the public IDR API are available under about/api.html.

-Currently, the IDR (version 0.6.3, released on 2019-02-07) contains 90.68 Tb of multi-dimensional image data consisting of 50777538 Mio individual planes.
+Currently, the IDR (version 0.6.5, released on 2019-03-19) contains 90.93 Tb of multi-dimensional image data consisting of 50 millions of individual 2D planes.
 IDR contains over a million different experiments.
 Data comes from studies on human, Drosophila, budding and fission yeast, and mouse cells and tissue.
 Imaging modalities represented so far include high content screens, time-lapse imaging, whole slide histopathology, and super-resolution microscopy.
 See the full list of published studies for more details.